mitermayer/dotfiles/README.md

 dotfiles
 ========

+**NOTE**: This is for my personal use only and is a bit outdated, use at your own risk.

 This is a set of tools and helpers to get started with a new Linux Laptop.

 The support for DEBIAN has been phased out in favour to gentoo, and will no